Dion von Moltke

-Dion von Moltke (born July 27, 1990 in The Woodlands, Texas) is an American-born race car driver who has participated under a South African racing license for the majority of his career.
+Dion von Moltke (born July 27, 1990, in The Woodlands, Texas) is an American-born race car driver who has participated under a South African racing license for the majority of his career.
 Von Moltke currently competes in the IMSA WeatherTech Championship GTD class with Paul Miller Racing in the #48 Audi R8 LMS with co-driver Christopher Haase.
 His early career involved an upbringing in karts and the Skip Barber National Championship.

 Early life

-Von Moltke was born on July 27, 1990 in The Woodlands, Texas.
+Von Moltke was born on July 27, 1990, in The Woodlands, Texas.
 His parents are both from South Africa, and he has lived in Sydney, Australia, Los Angeles, California, and Dallas, Texas, before moving to Miami, Florida.
 While enrolled in a laptop-based school following their move to Miami in 2003, von Moltke's father offered him a choice of a gaming computer or a go kart to make up for the relocation, which led to the start of von Moltke's racing career.
-He later went on to attend Florida International University and began his professional career in 2008.
+He later went on to attend Florida International University, joined the Pi Kappa Phi fraternity, and began his professional career in 2008.